 I have been making sourdough bread for a third of my life!
 Ever since a weekend in France introduced us to the simplicity of good bread.
 I created this no-knead sourdough bread recipe specifically to help you achieve better success making sourdough bread at home.
 I want you to make sourdough bread that you’re proud of!

-If you need to buy sourdough starter, check out my Etsy shop.
-There is a traditional sourdough starter as well as one to keep on your pantry shelf if you don’t want to feed it, or bake with it, so often.
+If you need to buy sourdough starter, check out my shop.
+I have a traditional sourdough starter as well as one to keep on your pantry shelf if you don’t want to feed it, or bake with it, so often.
 Not sure which is for you?
 This might help: How to choose which sourdough process is for you

 PREP TIME: 15 hours to 1.5 days based on the temperature of your kitchen (Details to help are included in the recipe)